geopan/geopan.github.io/_posts/2015-08-05-a-map-tile-server-powered-by-mongodb-express-and-mapnik.md

 ## What exactly are we building ?

-First we will load some spatial data into mongo and make the newly created collection working with spatial query.
+We will start by loading some spatial data into mongo and make the newly created collection working with spatial query.

 Then we will make an application that serve